 The centre was just off the highway, a long, elegant square with newly planted shade trees and the church steeple peeping up at the end.

-To our amazement it was booked out, but the man suggested the Montespan, about half a kilometre back down the highway.
-We had seen it in the side street on our way up from the camping ground, and thought it looked newish and uninteresting.
+To our amazement it was booked out, but the man suggested the Montespan, about half a kilometre back down the highway, its name no doubt recalling the famous mistress of Louis XIV, Madame de Montespan, who was born in this town.
+We had seen it in the side street on our way up from the camping ground, and it had looked newish and uninteresting.

 On second inspection it looked much better, with a screen of trees across the front and a well-tended air.
 We had no trouble getting a room (€39 plus €6 each for breakfast), and our tubby host was incredulous when we said that we were on foot.
 Walkers are evidently not common here.
 The room was palatial and we became very fond of it, even though, after blissful showers, we spent most of the afternoon asleep.